fly-pigTH/EquiMus/readme.md

 👉 **In short: EquiMus makes muscle-driven robots truly simulatable.**

+‼️ Note: Our repository **EquiMus** focuses on the verification of the energy-equivalent modeling method in MuJoCo simulation at this stage.
+For real-world application, we are still working on building a complete open-source toolbox **EquiMus-Toolbox** for musculoskeletal robot design, fabrication, and sim-to-real deployment.
+Stay tuned for updates!

 ## 💡 What Problems Does EquiMus Solve?

 EquiMus addresses four long-standing pain points in musculoskeletal robot simulation: